-Now that you’ve read all that go get ‘em, get your ass out of that chair and into the gym tomorrow stuff in the last entry, and you find yourself itching to buy some new workout gear, beware.
-The healthy road before you will be brief if you’re not mentally prepared for some foreseeable and in some cases avoidable setbacks.
-Anyone who goes to the gym regularly, and particularly anyone over the age of 30 getting back into the gym can expect some common setbacks… don’t be discouraged, many of them are avoidable, but you will most likely be hit at some time or another by one or more, if not all of the following.
+Now that you’ve read all that, go get ‘em, get your ass out of that chair and into the gym tomorrow, stuff in the last entry, and if you find yourself itching to buy some new workout gear, beware.
+The healthy road before you will be brief if you’re not mentally prepared for some foreseeable — and in some cases, avoidable setbacks.
+Anyone who goes to the gym regularly, and particularly anyone over the age of 30 getting back into the gym can expect some common setbacks… don’t be discouraged though, many of them are avoidable, but you will most likely be hit at some time or another by one or more, if not all of the following.

 The best way to avoid all the above is to start slowly, going to the gym two to three times a week for a few weeks before increasing your attendance to four or five times in a week.
 If you don’t start your workout with cardio, make sure to spend at least 5 minutes on a treadmill or exercise bike before lifting weights and make sure you end your workout session with 10 to 15 minutes of stretching / rolling your muscles with those large foam rollers.

 Most of the aforementioned injuries are your body saying, “what the fuck was that, you haven’t done whatever that was in a while and I wasn’t ready for it, so please accept this gift of a pulled bicep / groin / hamstring muscle on me.”
 Don’t be discouraged, people.
 Instead, plan on enduring some strains and pains and prepare yourself accordingly.
 When you go out to buy your new exercise gear, pick up a few ice packs too – I like the Cryo-max ones or the generic rip-off versions of them at your local drug store.